WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 Many elements of the language still in use today were added to Fortran 77 to address the limitations of FORTRAN 66.
 For example the ``IF`` and ``END IF`` statements including ``ELSE`` and ``ELSE IF`` were the first steps into structured programming.
 These statements were an important move to move ``GOTO`` into oblivion.
-``GOTO`` were one of the reasons why codes were so difficult to follow and almost unpredictable when were the source of a bug.
+``GOTO``was one of the reasons why codes were so difficult to follow and almost unpredictable when were the source of a bug.
 Another powerful element of the language were intrinsic functions such as ``SQRT`` that accept complex or double precision numbers as arguments.
-All these niceties today are taken for granted but back them were big improvements to the language.
+All these niceties today are taken for granted but back then were big improvements to the language.
 However, the language has important flaws.
 One important is the lack of dynamic memory allocation.
-The code still promote a code that is cluttered, with missing blanks and in general hard to read.
+The code still promotes a code that is cluttered, with missing blanks, and in general hard to read.

-Now the question is, if a code works in Fortran 77 why to change it?
+Now the question is if a code works in Fortran 77 why change it?
 Investing some time now in rewriting a code in a new language could return in big gains later on.
-A new structure could emerge that use better the memory (with dynamic allocation) structure the code in ways that make it easier to read and to extend.
+A new structure could emerge that uses better memory (with dynamic allocation) to structure the code in ways that make it easier to read and extend.
 There are good reasons and rewards for better and cleaner code.

 ## Free Format

 Back to the first versions of Fortran, the first 5 columns of characters were dedicated as label fields.
-A C in column 1 means that the line were treated as a comment and any character in column 6 means that the line was a continuation of the previous statement.
+A C in column 1 means that the line was treated as a comment and any character in column 6 means that the line was a continuation of the previous statement.

 Today those restrictions are no longer needed.
-Statements can start at the first column.
+Statements can start in the first column.
 An exclamation mark starts a comment and comments could be inserted any place in the line, except literal strings.
-Blanks help readability of the code.
+Blanks help the readability of the code.
-Variables cannot have spaces, it is a better practice to use underscore for multi word variables.
+Variables cannot have spaces, it is a better practice to use underscore for multi-word variables.
 Use ``&`` as the last character for continuing on the next line.
-Declaring multiple statements on the same line is possible with semicolon (``;``) but use it only for very short statements.
+Declaring multiple statements on the same line is possible with a semicolon (``;``) but use it only for very short statements.

 Example (``example_01.f90``):